Azure/bicep-registry-modules/avm/res/network/virtual-network-gateway/README.md

 - Type: string
 - Default: `''`

-### Parameter: `gatewayDefaultSiteLocalNetworkGatewayId`

-The reference to the LocalNetworkGateway resource which represents local network site having default routes.
-Assign Null value in case of removing existing default site setting.

-- Required: No
-- Type: string
-- Default: `''`

 ### Parameter: `firstPipName`

 Specifies the name of the Public IP to be created for the Virtual Network Gateway.
 This will only take effect if no existing Public IP is provided.
 If neither an existing Public IP nor this parameter is specified, a new Public IP will be created with a default name, using the gateway's name with the '-pip1' suffix.